Lame-duck Congress works to set stage for President Trump

 CURES ACT

-The House plans to vote Wednesday on legislation beefing up brain, cancer and other research at the National Institutes of Health and accelerating the Food and Drug Administration's approval processes for pharmaceuticals and medical devices.
+The House plans to vote Wednesday on legislation beefing up brain, cancer and other research at the National Institutes of Health and accelerating the Food and Drug Administration's approval processes.
 A Senate vote could come next week.

 The 21st Century Cures Act would provide $6.3 billion over the next decade, including $1 billion for state grants for programs for preventing and treating the abuse of opioids and other addictive drugs.
 It would also expand government mental health programs.